 Establishing a World-Class Health System

-The Dubai Clinical Services Capacity Plan (DCSCP) periodically studies demand and supply within both government and private sectors to identify existing and future gaps to enable evidence-based planning and policy.
+The Dubai Clinical Services Capacity Plan (DCSCP) periodically studies demand and supply within both the government and private sectors to identify existing and future gaps to enable evidence-based planning and policy.
 In 2015, a 10-year Dubai Clinical Services Capacity Plan included building three new medical colleges and five nursing schools, as well as strategies to attract and retain high-caliber medical and healthcare staff to fill gaps in certain healthcare specialties.

 Expansion in the Public Sector